 Join us for:

-Join CSU professor Dr. K. Dawn Grapes on the Wednesday prior to most Signature concerts for an entertaining and informative lecture about the upcoming featured composers.
+Join CSU professor Dr. K. Dawn Grapes and composer Stacy Garrop on Wednesday for an entertaining and informative lecture about the upcoming featured composers.
 Light refreshments.
 Sponsored by the Friends of the Symphony.

 Wednesday, November 2

 12 noon, at the Old Town Library

 Learn firsthand what it takes for an orchestra to bring live music to the stage.
 Houselights remain on during this comfortable preview of each upcoming Signature concert.
 The rehearsal closes to the public at 8:30 p.m. intermission.

 7:00 PM, at the Lincoln Center